-In 1920, a section of Murphy's land was subdivided, and touted as "Murphy's Look Out Estate" with 73 mountain home sites on offer.
-The sale was conducted at Mt Erin Tearooms, One Tree Hill.
+In 1920, a section of Murphy's land was subdivided, and auctioned as "Murphy's Look Out Estate" with 73 mountain home sites on offer.
+The sale was conducted at Mt Erin Tearooms, One Tree Hill with free motor from Ferntree Gully on Day of Sale.

-Jane McCaughan Murphy died in May 1938,
+Jane McCaughan Murphy died in May 1938, aged 81.

-aged 81.